London Awareness Meditation Weekend Course, September 2018

 - Please bring a packed lunch alternatively there are plenty of places nearby to eat lunch, including The Wild Cafe on site.

-Course led by Steve Braund and Lizzie Bhushan
+Course led by Lizzie Bhushan and Christoph Heintzeler

 Lizzie Bhushan has been meditating for over 45 years and teaching meditation since 2011.
 She helped establish the Yoga Healing Foundation 10 years ago and is a trustee of the charity.
 As a result of experiencing profound changes in her life after learning meditation with Dr Kumar, she wishes to help others gain the enormous benefits that this particular technique offers.
 She has worked in education for 40 years, has taught in a range of settings including Adult Education, the Hospital Education Service, children with emotional and behavioural problems as well as both secondary and primary education.
 She is based in East London and currently teaching children with special needs in Tower Hamlets.